mont266/nemesis-cheerleading/src/pages/docs/policies/anti-bullying.md

 + Illness caused by stress, loss of sleep and change in eating habits.
 + Out of character aggression or temper.
 + Attempts to inflict harm on them self.

 (These behaviours can be symptomatic of other problems, that aren’t bullying related).

-## Consequences of Bullying
+Consequences of bullying

-+ Bullying can have detrimental effects on the victim.
+Bullying can have detrimental effects on the victim.
 NCD staff will do everything they can to ensure incidents of bullying are not repeated.
 Incidents of bullying could result in the bully:
 + Being given targets to improve their unsociable behaviour.
 + Both children being interviewed to determine the form of bullying.
-+ Support to both the victim and the bully, to improve their behaviour.
++ Support to the victim.
+As well as the bully, to improve their behaviour.
 + Repeated incidents of serious bullying could result in the removal of the bully from class.

 ## How we aim to help the target/ victim
 NCD has a responsibility to create a supportive and disciplined environment which will foster the individual development and caring for children and young people.

-NCD aims to do this by:
+#### NCD aims to do this by:
 + Creating a supportive environment
 + By taking bullying and the impact of bullying seriously.
 + Bullying investigations will involve both the bully and the bullied and will aim to resolve